DOI-USGS/sfrmaker/docs/source/installation.rst

 -----------------------------------------
 * Download and install the `Anaconda python distribution`_.

   * **Make sure to install Anaconda to your username** (not at the system level).
 More often than not, installing at the system level (for all users) seems to result in issues with library dependencies (for example, import of ``fiona`` or ``rasterio`` failing because gdal isn't found).
-It is also good practice to periodically do a `clean uninstall`_ of Anaconda, which requires admin. privileges at the system level.
+It is also good practice to periodically do a `clean uninstall`_ of Anaconda, which at the system level requires admin. privileges.

     * In the installer, at the “Destination Select” step, select “Install for me only.”
 It should say something about how the software will be installed to your home folder.
     * If your installer skips the “Destination Select” step, when you get to "Installation Type", click “Change Install Location” and then “Install for me only.”